EPIC US ROAD TRIP DAYS 18-22THE GREAT PLAINS - WYOMING, NEBRASKA, IOWA, MISSOURI, & ARKANSAS

 Beer & Baseball

 The Twins were out of town when we were in Minneapolis some weeks ago now, the Cardinals are out of town this weekend when we’ll be in St. Louis, and the Cubs are out of town for the final weekend of the regular season when we’ll be in Chicago.
-So, and as things worked out, here in KC was to be the only option we’d get to sample that most American of experiences throughout the whole 5-week-long road trip, a baseball game.
-Beer & baseball.
-The American pastime doesn’t come any more American than that.
+So here in KC was to be the only option we’d get to sample that most American of experiences throughout the whole 5-week-long road trip, a baseball game.
+Beer & baseball, the American pastime.

 Day 21 || September 17 2016